• Courses

 If you want to create a trigger with an OR condition (e.g., “track this form” OR “this form” OR “this form), read this guide.

-An a general advice: triple check your trigger conditions.
+General advice: triple-check your trigger conditions.
 Are there any typos?
 Those fields are case-sensitive (meaning that s and S are two different letters).
 Maybe you used the wrong variable in a trigger?
-Or maybe the variable returns another value in the moment of form submission?
+Or maybe the variable returns another value at the moment of form submission?

 GTM Form Submission Trigger Not Working: Final Words